cncf/glossary/content/en/stateless-apps.md

 ## What it is

-Stateless applications operate independently of past interactions and user session data (referred to as state) Each session is carried out as if it was the first time, and responses are not dependent upon data from a previous session.
-The application processes the request and immediately "forgets" about it.
+Stateless applications process requests as if they were their first.
+The app doesn't "remember" previous interactions or user session data.
+Data from previous interactions is referred to as state, and since that data isn't stored anywhere, these apps are state*less*.
 In short, stateless apps lack permanent storage.
-Hence state**less**, no state (data) is stored locally.
 Here's an example.
 When you use a search engine, and that search is interrupted (e.g., the window is closed), those search results are lost.
 You'll need to start your search again.

+On the other hand, applications that process requests while considering previous interactions are called [stateful applications](/stateful-apps/).

 ## Problem it addresses